-(8) The Authority may suspend or cancel an aerodrome certificate or a heliport certificate if the applicable annual fee specified in paragraph 21(2) of the Twelfth Schedule is not paid within the time required by the Authority, or if there are reasonable grounds for believing that -

-- (a) a condition to which the certificate is subject has been breached; or - (b) the facilities, equipment, operations or maintenance of the aerodrome or heliport to which the certificate relates are not of the standard necessary in the interests of the safety of air navigation.
+- (8) The Chief Executive may suspend or cancel an aerodrome certificate if the applicable annual fee specified in paragraph 21(2) of the Twelfth Schedule is not paid within the time required by the Chief Executive, or if there are reasonable grounds for believing that - (a) a condition to which the certificate is subject has been breached; or - (b) the aerodrome facilities, equipment, operations or maintenance are not of the standard necessary in the interests of the safety of air navigation.

-(9) Before suspending or cancelling an aerodrome certificate or a heliport certificate under sub-paragraph (8), the Authority shall -

-(a) give the aerodrome operator or heliport operator holding the certificate a notice which -

-- (i) sets out the facts and circumstances that, in the opinion of the Authority, justify the suspension or cancellation of that certificate; and - (ii) invites the aerodrome operator or heliport operator to show cause, in writing, within a reasonable period stated in the notice, as to why that certificate should not be suspended or cancelled; and

-(b) take into account any reason that the aerodrome operator or heliport operator may give under sub-paragraph (a)(ii).
+- (9) Before suspending or cancelling an aerodrome certificate under sub-paragraph (8), the Chief Executive shall - (a) give the aerodrome operator holding the certificate a notice which - (i) sets out the facts and circumstances that, in the opinion of the Chief Executive, justify the suspension or cancellation of that certificate; and - (ii) invites the aerodrome operator to show cause, in writing, within a reasonable period stated in the notice, as to why that certificate should not be suspended or cancelled; and - (b) take into account any reason that the aerodrome operator may give under sub-paragraph (a)(ii).